and-tonelli/ViralHazard/README.md

 ### 1\.
 Spatial Overlaps & Pseudo-Negatives

   * **`1a_blueprint_pn_overlaps_ebv.R`** to **`1f_blueprint_pn_overlaps_phv.R`**
     Computes the spatial overlaps between known hosts and non-hosts based on species ranges.
-This step is critical for identifying and sampling valid "pseudo-negative" species for the machine learning pipeline.
+This step identifies "pseudo-negative" species for the machine learning pipeline.

 ### 2\.
 Dataset Assembly

   * **`2a_dataset_assem_ebv.R`** to **`2f_dataset_assem_phv.R`**
-    Assembles the final feature datasets for each viral group.
-This includes computing and assigning specific instance weights for the modeling phase, strictly accounting for high-evidence hosts, low-evidence hosts, and the generated pseudo-negatives.
+    Assembles the final datasets for each viral group.
+This includes computing specific instance weights for low-evidence and high-evidence hosts.

 ### 3\.
 Modelling Pipeline

   * **`3a_modelling_ebv.R`** to **`3f_modelling_phv.R`**
     These scripts run the hyperparameter tuning, model training, and validation of the ensemble models using a nested cross-validation.
 They ultimately output the predicted probabilities for both in-sample and out-of-sample mammal species.

 ### 4\.
-Hotspot Mapping
+Host Richness Maps

   * **`4a_observedhotspots.R`**
     Maps the global richness of observed hosts.